mananpal1997/CUDA-Instructions/README.md

   ```
   sudo service lightdm stop
   ```
 10. Run the following commands.
-(Flag "--no-opengl-files" is necessary otherwise you will get stuck in a login loop forever !)
+(Flag "--no-opengl-files" is necessary otherwise you will get stuck in a login loop forever !). <b>If you get this error ```ERROR: Unable to load the 'nvidia-drm' kernel module.```, try turning secure boot off in the BIOS settings.</b>

   ```
   sudo ./NVIDIA-Linux-x86_64-367.48.run --no-opengl-files